PasseiDireto/gh-runner-task-action/README.md

 If you use [ephemeral runners](https://github.com/PasseiDireto/gh-runner), you will need to launch multiple tasks for to handle multiple jobs in the same workflow.
-Whether they are sequential, parallel or defined by the [the matrix approach](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstrategymatrix), you can use the `count` parameter to ensure multiple tasks being launched at the same API call:
+Whether they are sequential, parallel or defined by the [the matrix approach](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstrategymatrix), you can use the `task_count` parameter to ensure multiple tasks being launched at the same API call:

 ```yaml
 jobs: